 To illustrate, those to be relocated to other Member States were not allowed to lodge an asylum application in Malta and were not given any information on how to do so, even though some Member States’ authorities have deployed officers to interview them in the Initial Reception Centre Marsa (IRC).
 This also meant that Dublin procedures could not be initiated.
 Moreover, having no access to the procedure, these potential asylum seekers were systematically (de facto) detained (at times for prolonged periods of time) in detention centres, without any individual assessment of the legality of their detention being conducted.
 They also had limited access to assisting NGOs and lawyers and lacked information regarding the rights and obligations of asylum seekers prescribed by Maltese and EU law.
 Instances were noted of some asylum seekers being left in a form of limbo and, despite being channelled into the relocation route, were never actually selected, or taken up by the Member States participating in the specific relocation exercise.

 In 2020, IOM Malta supported the voluntary relocation of 270 people from Malta, including 28 children under the age of 12.
-The first relocation in 2020 took place in May, when 17 people were relocated to France despite travel restrictions.
+In 2021, 238 people were relocated from Malta to other European Countries.

 Ministry for Home Affairs, National Security and Law Enforcement, Strategy for the reception of asylum seekers and irregular migrants (hereafter “Strategy Document”), November 2015, available at: http://bit.ly/2kPVl3A, 9-10.